 What is the design process?

 As a growing Product Designer, it is essential to have a working design process.
-The design process helps designers work through a design problem while clearly explaining steps to the final outcome or solution.
+The design process helps designers work through a design problem while clearly explaining the steps to the final outcome or solution.
 Designers should be able to effectively communicate their process, especially in interviews or work scenarios.

 Human-centered design approach

 The design thinking process is useful in providing solution-based approaches to problem-solving.
-Incorporating a human-centred design approach is an important step in this process.
+Incorporating a human-centered design approach is an important step in this process.
 As a designer, you should have a strong understanding of the users you’re designing for.